Achievable logoAchievable logo

 Stop limit orders

-Stop limit orders are used in the same way as stop orders.
-Typically utilized as a way to prevent losses, stop limit orders are perfect for investors worried about the lack of price guarantee with a normal stop order.
-Because the order becomes a limit order after the trigger, the investor maintains a price guarantee.
+Stop limit orders are used for the same general purpose as stop orders.
+They’re often used to help limit losses, especially when you’re concerned about the lack of a price guarantee with a normal stop order.
+Because the order becomes a limit order after it triggers, you keep a price limit on the execution.

 Sell stop limit orders